 1. WAN throughput

 Approximately one third of all enterprises have data centers with 45 Mbps or higher WAN connections, 15% of which are over 100 Mbps.
-Large WAN links are required to connect many remote offices to centralized resources (i.e., to support a large "hub and spoke" architecture), and to support data center-to-data
+Large WAN links are required to connect many remote offices to centralized resources (i.e., to support a large "hub and spoke" architecture), and to support data center-to-data center applications such as replication, backup and disaster recovery.

 In addition, clustering often leads to reduced performance in large networks.
 When only one appliance is deployed, it is guaranteed that successive requests for data will always go through that device, which makes it easy to detect and eliminate duplicate data across the WAN.
 When multiple appliances are deployed, successive requests for data are sometimes handled by different devices, limiting the effectiveness of data reduction and compression technologies.